aimansae/react-signup-form/README.md

 - After running npm test encountered warning: ts-jest[config] (WARN) message TS151001: If you have issues related to imports, you should consider setting `esModuleInterop` to `true` in your TypeScript configuration file (usually `tsconfig.json`).
 See https://blogs.msdn.microsoft.com/typescript/2018/01/31/announcing-typescript-2-7/#easier-ecmascript-module-interoperability for more information.

-Fixed by adding in tsconfig.json:
+Fixed by adding in tsconfig.json: "esModuleInterop": true,
-  "esModuleInterop": true,

-## Setup Github
+## Github setup

 1. Create a local folder and connect it to [Github](https://github.com/)